-Julianna Shults is a DCE serving as Program Manager of Resources and Leadership for LCMS Youth Ministry.
-With a BA in Psychology and a Masters in Community Development, Julianna served congregations in Florida and Chicago.
-She co-authored Relationships Count and contributed to other books from CPH and co-hosts the podcast End Goals.
-Julianna is a self-proclaimed nerd, coffee snob and obsessive aunt.
+Julianna Shults is a DCE serving as program manager of resources and leadership for LCMS Youth Ministry.
+With a BA in psychology and a master's in community development, Julianna served congregations in Florida and Chicago.
+She co-authored Relationships Count and contributed to other books from CPH, and she co-hosts the podcast End Goals.
+Julianna is a self-proclaimed nerd, coffee snob, and obsessive aunt.

 Recent Posts by Julianna Shults and Mark Kiessling